-On April 6, 2020, the Organization qualified for and received a loan pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender, for an aggregate principal amount of \$242,500 (the "PPP Loan").
-The PPP Loan was forgiven during the year ended December 31, 2020, and is reflected in contributions and grants revenue on the statement of activities.
+On April 6, 2020, the Organization qualified for and received a refundable advance pursuant to the Paycheck Protection Program, a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender, for an aggregate principal amount of \$242,500.
+The refundable advance was forgiven during the year ended December 31, 2020, and is reflected in contributions and grants revenue on the statement of activities.